Advocacy Guide for Residents

 The mission of ASDSA is to speak in a unified voice to promote, protect and advance surgical and cosmetic dermatology through education and advocacy.
 ASDSA advances the practice of dermatologic surgery by advocating for its members and patients.
 As a resident dermatologic surgeon, YOU are uniquely qualified to advocate for patient safety and the field of dermatologic surgery.

-If we are not advocating for ourselves, legislators, regulators, and other policymakers are only hearing from others and may not fully understand the risks and benefits associated with the policies presented to them.
-It is crucial we show up and demonstrate to policymakers how important topics such as practitioner misrepresentation (truth in advertising (TIA)) for patient safety and Medicare payment reform and other fair payment initiatives are to preserving patient access to care.
+If we are not advocating for ourselves, then legislators, regulators, and other policymakers are only hearing from others and may not fully understand the risks and benefits associated with the policies presented to them.
+This is your opportunity to get involved in advocacy early and help shape policies that protect patient access to care, support Medicare reform and strengthen the specialty you are just beginning to practice.
 ASDSA provides members with resources, tools and information and offers a variety of ways to get involved in important advocacy efforts.

 What Are Our Advocacy Priorities?